-THAT ARTISTIC ROMANTICISM I spoke about last time was somehow urban: it evoked the thrill and possibility of urban life.
-Inscribed in the art, in the activity of that age, in its human poetry, was something about the city itself; how the creative energies of artists and writers were nurtured in city, were nurtured by the city; at the same time, Beat culture helped shape this energy, helped nurture this urban communion for awhile.
+THAT ARTISTIC ROMANTICISM I spoke about last time evoked the thrill and possibility of urban life.
+Inscribed in the art, in the activity of that age, in its human poetry, was something about the city itself; how the creative energies of artists and writers were nurtured in city, were nurtured by the city.
+At the same time, Beat culture helped shape this energy, helped nurture this urban communion for awhile.
 In other words, it both tapped and enriched the energies of the post-war American city.
 Yet it came with a few contradictions.

 One was the sense of liberation embodied in Beat books like On the Road, which marvelled at blasting across the great American plains, journeying coast to coast, in cars and on buses.
 Such was “the purity of the road,” the freedom “of moving and getting somewhere, no matter where, and as fast as possible and with as much excitement and digging of all things as possible.”
 “There was nowhere to go but everywhere,” Kerouac says.
 To move meant “leaving confusion and nonsense behind and performing our one and noble function of the time, move.
 And we moved!”
 At one point, Neal Cassady shouts “we gotta go and never stop going till we get there.”
 “Where we going man?”
 “I don’t know but we gotta go.”

-And yet, even back then, this peculiar conjoining was coming unstuck, not only through commercial upscaling, but also through the same moving impetus that powered On the Road cross country.
-Indeed, the development promises of mobility and liberty that Kerouac revealed to a whole younger generation were the same development promises that the era’s titanic expressway builder, Robert Moses, revealed to a whole nation.
-We’ve seen Burt Glinn photographing interior Beat spaces at night; by day, Robert Moses blasted, bulldozed and bullied his way through entire cityscapes, with little concern for what lay within.
+And yet even back then this peculiar conjoining between road and sidewalk was coming unstuck.
+Not only through the commercial upscaling destroying cheap rents, but also through the same moving impetus that powered On the Road cross country.
+The development promises of mobility and liberty that Kerouac revealed to a whole younger generation were, for instance, the same development promises that the era’s titanic expressway builder, Robert Moses, revealed to a whole nation.
+We’ve seen Burt Glinn photographing interior Beat spaces at night; by day, Robert Moses was blasting bulldozing his way through entire cityscapes, with little concern for what lay within.
 “When you operate in an overbuilt metropolis,” he liked to boast, “you had to hack your way with a meat ax.”
 Suddenly, road and sidewalk were moving in opposite directions, wrenched apart by a deadlier dialectic.

-So, in February 1961, a month after the manuscript of Jacobs’s famous book, The Death and Life of Great American Cities, had been submitted to the publisher, the campaign to save the West Village was unleashed.
+In February 1961, a month after the manuscript of Jacobs’s famous book, The Death and Life of Great American Cities, had been submitted to the publisher, a campaign to save the West Village was unleashed.
 Jacobs was chip off the Beat’s own block.
 A Beat mom, we might say.
-(She even liked to tipple gin in an old Beat watering hole, the White Horse Tavern, along her Hudson Street block.
-For a time, Kerouac lived above the tavern, in a tiny apartment.)
+She even liked to tipple gin in an old Beat watering hole, the White Horse Tavern, along her Hudson Street block.
+(For a time, Kerouac lived above the tavern, in a tiny apartment.)
 Jacobs wrote lovingly about grubby streets and busy sidewalks and workaday neighbourhoods.
-Cities aren’t reducible to statistics and population densities, she said, to something “officially” mapped.
+Cities aren’t reducible to statistics and population densities, she’d said, to something “officially” mapped.
 There’s a lot more going on, as the Beats knew, a lot more there there, a lot more Wow!